Quantum Field Theory in Successive Rindler Spacetimes: UDW Detector response

-The above expression is independent of the proper time and the position $c$ of the inertial observer, as expected due to the Poincaré invariance of the Minkowskian vacuum.
-Furthermore, it approaches zero in both the limit of a large standard width of the switching function (i.e., $\sigma \rightarrow \infty$) and the large energy gap limit ($\Omega \rightarrow \infty$).
+The above expression is independent of the proper time and the position $C$ of the inertial observer, as expected due to the Poincaré invariance of the Minkowskian vacuum.
+The limit $\Omega \sigma \rightarrow \infty$ can be consistently taken in Eq.~\eqref{eq:27a}.
+This is because the correlator $\mathcal{A} ^{\text{M}}_{\text{inertial}}$ contains only the usual short-distance pole near the real axis and lacks any imaginary-time periodic singularities.
+As a result, deforming the contour to the complex saddle point does not pick up additional contributions.
+The corresponding asymptotic behaviour, $L^{M}_{\mathrm{inertial}}\sim \sigma^2 e^{-\Omega^2\sigma^2/2}\to0$ therefore correctly reproduces the vanishing excitation probability of an eternally coupled inertial detector in the Minkowski vacuum.

 Now we choose the trajectory to be a one-parameter group of Lorentz boost isometries whose orbits can be understood as uniformly accelerated observers restricted to the Rindler wedge corresponding to ($t_1,x_1$), as described in Eq.~\eqref{eq:2}.
 For a Rindler observer, the trajectory can be written as